Failed IVF Cycle

 High levels of stress can influence IVF outcomes, both mentally and physically.

-A failed IVF cycle is not necessarily the end of the road.
-Each case is unique, and consulting with a fertility specialist is crucial to analyse the specific reasons behind the failure and develop a tailored plan for subsequent attempts.
+Don’t think a failed IVF cycle is the end of the road.
+Each case is unique, and consulting with a fertility specialist is crucial to analyze the reasons.
+At Advance Advance Fertility & Gynecology Centre, we’ll help you find the reason behind the failure and develop a tailored plan for subsequent attempts.

 Common causes of a failed IVF cycle can include poor egg quality, issues with embryo implantation, hormonal imbalances, uterine abnormalities, and sperm-related factors.
 Identifying the specific cause is crucial for tailoring subsequent treatments.